-Parkland Students Start Classes Today & Here's How They Want You To Support Them
+Parkland Students Are Starting A New School Year & Here's How They Want You To Support Them

 School's starting back up again for students across the country, and you might imagine that things would be more difficult for one group of students — specifically, those at Marjorie Stoneman Douglas High School, who are going back to a place where they suffered an immeasurable tragedy last year.
 As Parkland students start classes again on Wednesday, though, there's one way that the school's student activists would definitely like you to support them: by registering to vote.